 We compute the correlations across the 9 banks of the different CAR ratios and the Moody's leverage ratio (see Table 6.8).
-It is noticeable that the Risk Control CARs are relatively highly correlated with the Basel-implied
+It is noticeable that the Risk Control CARs have relatively higher correlation with the Basel-implied

-CAR but quite lowly correlated with the Standard & Poor's RAC-implied CAR.
-The CPM based CAR is also strongly correlated with the Moody's leverage ratio, which is surprising given the non-risk-sensitive nature of the latter.
+CAR but lower correlation with the Standard & Poor's RAC-implied CAR The CPM-based CAR is also strongly correlated with the Moody's leverage ratio, which is surprising given the non-risk-sensitive nature of the latter.
 The Standard & Poor's RAC implied CAR has very low correlation with the Moody's leverage ratio and is negatively correlated with the FRA ratio of Fitch.